-- 1. The fireplace control switch is turned on. - 2.
-Power is sent to exhaust fan. - 3.
-The Draft Switch proves positive draft within the flue. - 4.
-Closes the 24V circuit for ignition system. - 5.
+- 4. A signal is then sent back to the Draft Controller which then signals the valve module to open and ignite the pilot. - 5.
 The pilot spark igniter will discontinue sparking after flame has been proven. - 6.
 The pilot will then send gas to the burner as well as Ignite gas and prove the flame is burning. - 7.
 Operation normal.